luyadev/luya/docs/guide/install-structures.md

     /*
      * Let the application know which module should be executed by default (if no url is set).
 This module must be included
      * in the modules section.
 In the most cases you are using the cms as default handler for your website.
 But the concept
-     * of LUYA is also that you can use the Website without the CMS module!
+     * of LUYA is also that you can use a website without the CMS module!
      */
     'defaultRoute' => 'cms',